Registering your computer or networked device on the IU network

 To register Linux computers, smartphones, tablets, e-readers, and gaming consoles, UITS provides a web-based DHCP registration page; see Using the DHCP registration page below.

-In most cases, faculty and staff will have their IU-owned work computers and networked devices registered by their departmental or school-based local support providers.
+In most cases, faculty and staff will have their IU-owned work computers and networked devices registered by their departmental or school-based IT Pros.
 However, faculty and staff can run Get Connected to register personally owned computers they bring to campus (if they meet the system requirements), and IU's DHCP registration page for any personally owned smartphones, tablets, or e-readers.
 See the sections below for more about Get Connected and the DHCP registration page.

 Some computers and devices must be manually registered by the UITS Support Center; see Manual registration via the Support Center below.